SiyiPriscaYang/BP_SSF_Decoder/README.md

 This software implements the BP-small set flip (SSF) decoder proposed in [https://quantum-journal.org/papers/q-2021-04-15-432/pdf/](https://quantum-journal.org/papers/q-2021-04-15-432/)](https://quantum-journal.org/papers/q-2021-04-15-432/).

 # Compilation of the Decoder
-The nonbinary_decoder_simulation_degeerate2.cpp is the main file.
+The file nonbinary_decoder_simulation_degeerate2.cpp is the main file.
 Run the following code at the terminal to compile it and obtain an executable ''qldpc_nb_deg2_th'':
 ```
 g++ nonbinary_decoder_simulation_degenerate2.cpp -o qldpc_nb_deg2_th
 ```